douniabendib/LEARN-PYTHON-THE-A-TO-Z-/Functions/README.md

 	- Provides a value (or values) back to the caller of the function.
 	- Does not print anything to the console (unless the return value is later print()ed).

+# Order of Functions

+All functions must be defined before they're used.

+You might think this would make structuring Python code hard because the order of the functions needs to be just right.
+As it turns out, there's a simple trick that makes it super easy.

+Most Python developers solve this problem by defining all the functions in their program first, then they call an "entry point" function last.
+That way all of the functionshave been read by the Python interpreter before the first one is called.